Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Results: Second-order momentum correlation maps

-The ${\cal G}(k_1,k_2,\theta)$ expressions above exhibit the following properties: (1) The first three ${\cal G}$'s are symmetric under the exchange of the two momenta $k_1$ and $k_2$ and do depend on the statistical angle $\theta$.
+(1) The first three ${\cal G}_i$'s ($i=1,2,3$) are associated with two-particle eigenstates whose momentum parts are symmetric under the exchange of the two momenta $k_1$ and $k_2$.
+Consequently, the underlying nodal structure does not allow a zero valley along the main diagonal.
+These three cases depend on the statistical angle $\theta$.
 Thus their time-of-flight measurement will provide a signature for anyonic statistics.
 (2) The statistical angle $\theta$ appears only in conjunction with cosine or sine terms containing the sum $k_1+k_2$ in their arguments.
 Cosine or sine terms containing only the difference $k_1-k_2$ of the two momenta are independent of $\theta$.
-This is a reflection of the fact that the vector solutions of the anyonic matrix Hamiltonians [see Eqs.\ (\ref{a1_1d}) and (\ref{a1_4d})] contain the phase $e^{i\theta}$ only in the NOON-state component \cite{brom10,long12,lebu15} (of the form $(|2,0\rangle \pm e^{i\theta} |0,2\rangle)/\sqrt{2}$ or $\ket{\uparrow\downarrow,0} \pm e^{i\theta} \ket{0,\uparrow\downarrow}$, see Appendices), and not in the Einstein-Podolski-Rosen-state component \cite{shih03} (of the form $|1,1 \rangle$ or $\ket{\downarrow,\uparrow} \pm \ket{\uparrow,\downarrow}$).
-(4) Only the fourth one associated with the constant energy $E_4=0$ is antisymmetric under the exchange $k_1$ and $k_2$.
+This is a reflection of the fact that the vector solutions of the anyonic matrix Hamiltonians [see Eqs.\ (A4) and (B3)] contain the phase $e^{i\theta}$ only in the NOON-state component \cite{brom10,long12,lebu15} (of the form $(|2,0\rangle \pm e^{i\theta} |0,2\rangle)/\sqrt{2}$ or $\ket{\uparrow\downarrow,0} \pm e^{i\theta} \ket{0,\uparrow\downarrow}$, see Appendices \ref{a1}-\ref{a2}), and not in the Einstein-Podolski-Rosen-state component \cite{shih03} (of the form $|1,1 \rangle$ or $\ket{\downarrow,\uparrow} \pm \ket{\uparrow,\downarrow}$).

+(4) Only the fourth one ($i=4$, corresponding to the constant energy $E_4=0$) is associated with a two-particle eigenstate whose momentum part is antisymmetric under the exchange of $k_1$ and $k_2$; consequently, the undelying nodal structure enforces a zero valley along the main diagonal.
 This state, which corresponds to two {\it indistinguishable\/} fermions (e.g., two $^6$Li atoms in a triplet excited state) or bosons, is devoid of anyonic statistics.